 Brett Gorman offers his clients a different kind of approach to resolving school law matters.
 Brett focuses his practice on representing public school boards of education in all areas affecting their operations, including special education, civil litigation, labor and employment and negotiations.
-Over his career, he has built a strong reputation appearing on behalf of school districts before the District Court of New Jersey, New Jersey Superior Court - Appellate Division, and the Office of Administrative Law and has considerable experience in counseling school districts.
+Over his career, he has built a strong reputation appearing on behalf of school districts before the Third Circuit Court of Appeals, District Court of New Jersey, New Jersey Superior Court - Appellate Division, and the Office of Administrative Law and has considerable experience in counseling school districts.

 As an experienced trial attorney who specializes in representing public school districts, Brett has sat across the table from almost every adversary in the State.
 He has handled hundreds of complaints and due process petitions filed in multiple Courts against public school districts.
 Through his years of experience, he understands the mindset and tactics of almost every lawyer opposing school districts today.
 This experience and strategic thinking allows Brett to succeed through collaboration, creativity, and familiarity with personalities involved.
-However, when negotiations fail, Brett has extensive experience and success as a trial attorney for public school districts, as evidenced below.
+However, when negotiations fail, Brett has extensive experience and success as a trial attorney for public school districts, as evidenced in his "Experience" section below.

 In addition to his credentials, Brett also serves as a Trustee for the Burlington County Bar Association.
 In that capacity, he acts as the Chairman of the Burlington County Mock Trial Program where he coordinates almost a dozen schools, attorney volunteers, the State Bar Foundation, and the Courts in organizing Burlington County’s High School Mock Trial Competition.
 Brett also serves on the Board of Trustees for the Green Valley Tennis Club.